levsero/test_embed/STYLE.md

 <a name="headReactComponents"></a>**Components**

-Define components using ES6 Classes that extend from `React.Component`:
+Define components using ES6 Classes that extend from `React.Component`.

 ```javascript
 import React, { Component, PropTypes } from 'react';